MustafaBiyikli/SMAQ/Hardware/README.md

 <img src="https://github.com/MustafaBiyikli/SMAQ/blob/master/Hardware/HW_Resources/MakingProcess.gif"/>
 </p>

-To fully ensure the protection of the board and the etched logo, a coat of tin (5μm) was applied on top of the exposed copper.
+To fully ensure the protection of the board, exposed pads and of the etched logo, a coat of tin (5μm) was applied on top of the exposed copper.
 This was done through electroless tinning.

 <p align="center">